 It is widely known that there is safety in numbers.
 Beyond that, joining an organised tour takes a lot of the stress out of the process for you.
-It’s a great way to meet new people and many companies cater specifically to travelers in their 50s.
+It’s a great way to meet new people and many companies cater specifically to older travellers.
 But watch out for tours that charge hidden fees for single travellers.
-Do some research and find the companies that resonate with you and value solo .
+Do some research and find the companies that resonate with you and value solo.
 Better yet, opt for tour operators who match you up with a companion of a similar age and interests.

 Activities while you’re abroad give you the opportunity to experience culture and local life in a new place and get you out of your comfort zone.
 They are becoming more and more popular around the world as travellers are increasingly seeking authentic experiences that aren’t so “touristy”.
 You get to meet new people, as they are often done in groups, who have similar interests to you and are often open to meet up again later.
 Take a cooking class in Napoli, a photography walk in Barcelona, or learn a new painting technique in Copenhagen.
 Activities are often hosted by locals who will help you with safety insights and clue you up on common ways tourists are targeted and the safest areas to visit.